DinuraSellapperuma/bricks-child-theme-generator/README.md

   - Enqueuing child theme CSS.
   - Registering a custom element, `title.php`, for Bricks Builder.
   - Deleting certain WordPress default files (like `license.txt` or `readme.html`) — remove or comment out if not desired.
+  - Note: I have added code to delete these unnecessary files for WordPress security purposes.
+Feel free to remove this feature if you do not need it.

 ## License